Masafer Yatta: Israeli occupation

-Since the Six-Day War in 1967, Masafer Yatta has been under Israeli occupation.
+Since the June War in 1967, Masafer Yatta has been under Israeli occupation.
 The hamlet cluster is part of "Area C", meaning that Israel has full military and civil control over it.
 The area is used by the army for military training and was denominated Firing Zone 918 by the Israeli army, after, according to a cabinet minute of 1981, Ariel Sharon had explicitly stated that the purpose of such a redefinition would be to enable the expulsion of the local Palestinian residents.
-More than one thousand Palestinians risk to be expelled from their homes and properties.
+More than one thousand Palestinians risk being expelled from their homes and properties.

 According to The Guardian, "Palestinian water cisterns, solar panels, roads and buildings here are frequently demolished on the grounds that they do not have building permits, which are nearly impossible to obtain, while surrounding illegal Israeli settlements flourish.
 The community are mostly herders, raising goats and sheep throughout scorching summers and freezing winters."
-Bir el-Eid, which is closest to the Israeli outpost Mitzpeh Yair, report having their cistern vandalized by having an animal carcass thrown into it.
-Palestinians claim that "the Israeli settlers were believed to be behind the vandalism".
+Bir el-Eid, which is closest to the unauthorized Israeli settlement Mitzpeh Yair, had their cistern vandalized by having an animal carcass thrown into it.